The best vegetarian chili recipe we've ever tried. Even better, it's easy to make, just spicy enough, and can simply be tossed in the slow cooker.

-- 3. If making the chili on the stovetop, drain the beans and dump them in your Dutch oven along with the scallions, chipotles chiles in adobo sauce, tomatoes, and broth.
+- 3. If making the chili on the stovetop, drain the beans and dump them in your Dutch oven along with the scallions, chipotles chiles in adobo sauce (you may want to first stem and seed the chiles and puree them with some of the sauce), tomatoes, and broth.
 Bring the chili to a boil and then reduce the heat, cover, and cook at a very gentle simmer until the beans are tender and chili has reached the desired consistency, about 3 hours.

-If making the chili in a slow cooker, drain the beans and dump them in your slow cooker along with the contents of the Dutch oven, the scallions, chipotles chiles in adobo sauce, tomatoes, and broth.
+If making the chili in a slow cooker, drain the beans and dump them in your slow cooker along with the contents of the Dutch oven, the scallions, chipotles chiles in adobo sauce (you may want to first stem and seed the chiles and puree them with some of the sauce), tomatoes, and broth.
 Cover and cook on low until the beans are tender and chili has reached desired consistency, at least 10 hours and up to 16 hours.

 - 4. Ladle the chili into bowls, strew some scallions on top, and pass the lime wedges on the side for squeezing.

-- If you want to get this vegetarian chili on your game day table even quicker, just break out your pressure cooker.
-Follow steps 1 and 2 above and then drain the beans and dump them in your pressure cooker along with the scallions, chipotles chiles in adobo sauce, tomatoes, and broth.
+- If you want to get this vegetarian chili on your table even quicker, just break out your Instant Pot or pressure cooker.
+Follow steps 1 and 2 above and then drain the beans and dump them in your Instant Pot or pressure cooker along with the scallions, chipotles chiles in adobo sauce, tomatoes, and broth.
 Cover the pressure cooker with its lid and seal according to manufacturer’s directions.
 Cook for 30 minutes.
-Remove the pot from the heat and allow the pressure cooker to depressurize but do not take off the lid.
+Remove the pot from the heat and, if using a pressure cooker, allow it to depressurize but do not take off the lid.
 (The cooling process will decrease the pressure naturally, which ought to take about 20 minutes.
 Alternatively, you can place the pot under cold running water to release the pressure.)
 Once the pot has fully depressurized, remove the lid and ladle the chili into bowls, strew some scallions on top, and pass the lime wedges on the side for squeezing.